Admiralty Island National Monument

-Home to the highest density of brown bears in North America, wildlife activity abounds on this rugged island.
+Home to the highest density of brown bears in North America, wildlife activity abounds on this rugged island in the Inside Passage.

-Embracing nearly a million acres of old growth rainforest, alpine tundra, and rugged coastline, Admiralty Island National Monument has been home to the Tlingít people for centuries, and to the brown bear even longer.
-The Tlingít call this island "Kootznoowoo," meaning "Fortress of the Bear," and their name is accurate.
+Embracing nearly a million acres of old growth rainforest, alpine tundra, and rugged coastline, Admiralty Island National Monument located within the Tongass National Forest has been home to the Tlingít people for centuries, and to brown bears even longer.
+The Tlingít call this island "Kootznoowoo," meaning "Fortress of the Bear."

-Admiralty Island has a variety of other wildlife as well.
-Bays such as Mitchell, Hood, Whitewater and Chaik contain harbor seals, porpoises and sea lions.
+Admiralty Island has a variety of other wildlife, as well.
+Bays such as Mitchell, Hood, Whitewater, and Chaik contain harbor seals, porpoises, and sea lions.
 Humpback whales can often be spotted feeding in Seymour Canal.
-Sitka black-tailed deer are plentiful, and the streams choke with all five species of Pacific salmon that spawn in July and August.
+Sitka black-tailed deer are plentiful, and the streams are filled with all five species of Pacific salmon that spawn in July and August.

-Scattered across Admiralty Island are 14 Forest Service cabins that can be rented and two free-use shelters.
+Scattered across Admiralty Island are 13 Forest Service cabins that can be rented in advance.
 Many of the cabins are located on inland lakes and can be reached from the Cross-Admiralty Canoe Route.
 The 32-mile trail system links eight major lakes and seven portages and allows paddlers to travel from the east end of Mitchell Bay to Mole Harbor in Seymour Canal.

-For more information contact Admiralty Island National Monument Headquarters (907-586-8800) in Juneau.
+For more information, visit the Admiralty Island National Monument website.

 Learn more about bear viewing in Alaska.

 For Alaska's day-to-day weather, it’s best to plan for a bit of everything.
 Learn more about weather in this area.